 Source: *U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics, the career outlook for soil scientists is expected to be average for the period 2014-2024; employment is predicted to increase 5% for agricultural and food scientists.
-The mean annual salary was $65,980 in 2015.
-The top-paying industry for soil and plant scientists was management of companies and enterprises, where they earned an average salary of $84,890, and followed by the federal government, where they earned $81,950.
-The greatest number of jobs was located in Iowa, California, North Carolina, Nebraska, and Texas.
+According to the U.S. Bureau of Labor Statistics, the career outlook for soil scientists is expected to be average for the period 2018-2028; employment is predicted to increase 7% for agricultural and food scientists.
+The mean annual salary for soil and plant scientists was $63,950 in 2018.
+The top-paying industry for soil and plant scientists was federal executive branch (OES designation), where they earned an average salary of $85,990, and followed by the scientific research and development services, where they earned $85,580.
+The greatest number of jobs was located in Iowa, California, North Carolina, Minnesota, and Texas.

 A bachelor's degree is the typical minimum requirement for employment, with a curriculum that includes subjects like chemistry and biology.
 Students can also expect to learn about the chemistry of soil, the physiology of vegetation, and bugs.
 Depending on the specific career specialty desired, additional coursework could include relevant subjects, like business.
 Students who pursue a graduate degree for career advancement typically undertake a more specialized curriculum as well as more advanced lab work where they can cultivate research, observation, and math skills.